iree-org/iree/docs/website/docs/developers/performance/benchmark_suites.md

 Information about the definitions of the benchmark suites can be found in the [IREE Benchmark Suites Configurations](/build_tools/python/benchmark_suites/iree/README.md).

-## Running Benchmark Suites Locally
+## Running benchmark suites locally

 ### Prerequisites